What Newcastle University does to help new students settle inby Judith Charlton

-Our Induction Programme will help you get to grips with navigating campus, all the world-class facilities we have on offer, and introduce you to your subject and teaching staff.
+Our Induction Programme will help you get to grips with navigating campus and all the world-class facilities we have on offer, and introduce you to your subject and teaching staff.

 A safe campus in a friendly city

-1 in 6 people in Newcastle is a student, so you’ll be joining a city-wide community of like-minds and potential new friends.
+1 in 6 people in Newcastle is a student, so you’ll be joining a city-wide community of like-minded people and potential new friends.

 Our city-centre campus is a welcoming and safe space, too. with cross-campus CCTV, security staff on duty across campus at all times, and a SafeZone app – which sets students up with emergency ‘tap’ alerts to first aiders, security, and support staff.

 Going to university is likely to be the first time you’ve lived independently, away from home.